hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ```
 The changes are immediately visible without the need to restart.

-16. Now we want to change the direction vector of our ball, so that it moves very slow, but without terminating the application.
+16. Now, we want to change the direction vector of our ball, so that it moves very slow, but without terminating the application.
 We place a breakpoint in the method `move()` by double clicking next to the line number.
 The debugger immediately holds at the breakpoint:
 ![Breakpoint halt](./res/pics/breakpoint_halt.png)
 We can hover over the variables `dx` and `dy` to view their current values:
 ![Hover variable](./res/pics/hover_variable.png)